2000 Miami Hurricanes football team: Controversies

-Despite beating the Number 1/2 ranked football teams during the 2000 season and losing only 1 game, the BCS computer model (which chose the two finalist for the NCAA college football season) chose FSU ahead of University of Miami to play in the National Championship game.
-The BCS computer model differential computation was partially based on Washington Huskies final ranking and amount of loss point differential, despite Miami beating FSU.
-Most college football pundits felt the BCS model was wrong since 1-loss Washington beat Miami who beat FSU.
-This season was one of the deciding factors in ultimately doing away with the BCS computer only model for choosing the National Championship teams.
+Despite beating the Number 1/2 ranked football teams during the 2000 season and losing only 1 game, the BCS computer model (which chose the two finalists for the NCAA college football season) did not select the University of Miami to play in the National Championship Game, which some fans and analysts thought was a flaw in the BCS.

-However, a comparison of the teams that FSU played and defeated versus who Miami played and defeated clearly showed that FSU had the stronger schedule and was the better team at the end of the year.
-FSU defeated #21 NC State 58-14, #10 Clemson 54-7 and #4 Florida 30-7.
-Florida was the only common opponent for FSU and Miami.
-FSU beat the Gators by 23 points and held them to 7 points while Miami beat them by 17 points but gave up 20 points.
-Miami played McNeese State, Rutgers, Temple, Louisiana Tech and other than that over-ranked #2 Virginia Tech team, none of the other teams Miami defeated on their schedule had more than 7 wins.
-On the other hand, FSU defeated Georgia Tech (9 wins), Louisville (9 wins), NC State (8 wins), Clemson (9 wins) and Florida (10 wins).

-During the week of the Sugar Bowl, University of Miami and University of Florida Football teams engaged in an infamous street fight in New Orleans, dubbed the "Bourbon Street Brawl", which was the end result of several Florida players engaging in trash talk with University of Miami DB Al Blades at a night club.
-The argument spilled out onto the street with several University of Miami players leaving other bars to support Blades including hulking 300 pound plus freshmen Vince Wilfork, Bryant McKinnie, and Jonathan Vilma.
+During the week of the Sugar Bowl, University of Miami and University of Florida football teams engaged in an infamous street fight in New Orleans, dubbed the "Bourbon Street Brawl".
 Up to 25 players engaged in a street brawl on Bourbon Street with the New Orleans Police being called to break up the fight.
 Several University of Florida football players showed signs of the fight with bruises on their faces in PR leading up to the game.
 No arrests were made.

 After the Sugar bowl, head coach Butch Davis accepted the head coaching position for the NFL Cleveland Browns.
-This was a shock to the entire University Miami program as Davis had told the team and 2001 recruits that he would be returning to the team.

 With their core 2000 roster intact, including Heisman candidates Ken Dorsey and Clinton Portis, Miami would start the 2001 season ranked Number 1.
 The 2000 team was featured in the ESPN 30 for 30 documentaries, "U part 2," and in, "U Reloaded".